melfore/mosaic/README.md

     `@melfore/mosaic@0.1.0-6ea98d41 published in store.`

-4. Move to the folder of the CRA-based project and add local dependency for `@melfore/mosaic`
+4. Move to the folder of the utilizing project and add local dependency for `@melfore/mosaic` (it will temporary replace the dependency for the online package)

     `yalc add @melfore/mosaic`